Creating a culture of civility, compassion & respect - tackling negative behaviour, bullying & harassment

 See our latest news web page to find out what's happening across the system to build positive workplace cultures.

-This includes a just and learning organisational culture resources from Mersey Care; the SPF call to action – progress report and a financial cost of bullying calculator.
+This includes a toolkit to equip staff to deal with unprofessional behaviour; methods used by senior medical leaders to build or sustain positive cultures; a just and learning organisational culture resources from Mersey Care and the SPF call to action – progress report.

 We have created a library of useful tools and resources, to help improve workplace cultures and tackle bullying in NHS.